Skip to content

 What Is a Barcode Scanner?

-What a barcode scanner is, how laser and camera-based readers decode labels, the main scanner types, and when a smartphone camera is all you really need.
+What a barcode scanner is, how laser and camera-based readers decode labels, the main scanner types, which barcodes they read, how they connect, and when a smartphone camera is all you really need.

 AMPthilly Updated